proshaddy/create-groups/README.md

 // Example

 const grouping = (items, noPerGroup) => {
-    // group the items[] by the number of people
+    // group the items[] by the number per group
 }
 ```